 To generate heat in a sustainable way, Aquafin will soon be using sewage water as a source.
 It is the most striking element in the conversion of the labs and workshop of the sewage treatment plant (RWZI) in Aalst into a zero energy building.

-At the site along the Spuimeersenweg, Aquafin collects all the sewage water from the wide surroundings of Aalst, where it is treated and then pumped back into the waterways.
+At the site along the Spuimeersenweg, Aquafin collects all the sewage water from the wider Aalst area, where it is treated and then pumped back into the waterways.
 A two-story building houses not only a workshop but also the labs where samples and samples from the WWTPs throughout Belgium are examined.
 However, it dated back to the 1980s and was in need of a major upgrade both energetically and in terms of functional layout.

 Sustainable building envelope